linklab-uva/cav_take_home/README.md

 ### B. Jitter in IMU data

 Our car runs with two GNSS sensors from novatel which both report IMU measurements.
 Ideally, we would like these sensors to publish at a consistent ∆t (ie a fixed rate).
 Jitter is defiend as the variance of the ∆t between consecutive measurements.
-Compute the jitter for the top IMU and bottom IMU independently and report them to two different topics.
+Compute the jitter for the top IMU report it.
 Compute this metric using a sliding window and consider the last `1s` of data in this sliding window.
 Our goal is to see your ability to write logic that can handle messages across time intervals.

 Relevant toipcs:
 - Top IMU: `/novatel_top/rawimu`
-- Bottom IMU: `/novatel_bottom/rawimu`

 We want to see the following values published on new topics:
 - `imu_top/jitter`
-- `imu_bottom/jitter`

 ### C. Lap time